So is wine fattening or is it possible to have a glass or two at night without gaining weight?

 Yes!
-You can still drink light to moderate amounts of wine and still lose weight.
+You can still drink light to moderate amounts of wine and still have weight loss.
 As long as you’re eating a healthy diet, working out consistently, getting enough sleep hand living an active lifestyle then you might even see weight loss.
 Just keep in mind heavy alcohol consumption has been found to lead to significant weight increases.
-So keep it light by only drinking 1-2 glasses of wine a day and the varietals that contain fewer sugars.
+So keep it light by only drinking 1-2 glasses of wine a day and don’t drink too much wine.
+Be sure to pick dry wines varietals that contain fewer sugars.

 The Last Word

-It’s a little shocking to find out that drinking wine won’t make you fat and might even help with weight loss.
+It’s a little shocking to find out that moderate consumption of wine won’t make you fat and might even help with weight loss.
 This is good news for all of us wine lovers who enjoy having one glass or two at night with dinner or while watching a show.
-As long as you’re doing everything else right with your health and fitness then drinking low sugar wines shouldn’t cause you to gain weight.
+As long as you’re doing everything else right with your health and fitness then drinking low sugar dry wines shouldn’t cause you to gain weight.

-But if you’re drinking a whole bottle of wine a night then that’s when problems can start to pop up.
+But if you’re drinking too much wine (a whole bottle of wine a night) then that’s when problems can start to pop up.
 Heavy drinking can lead to a host of health problems and then gaining weight can become inevitable.
-Drink responsible by making sure your overall alcohol intake is low.
+Drink responsibly by making sure your overall alcohol intake is low and keep consuming fewer calories with your diet.
 The key to keeping the pounds off is to only light and moderate amounts.